High-Protein Cheddar Bay Biscuits (Gluten-Free)

 Flavor Variations

-- Spinach & Feta: Swap cheddar for ½ cup feta + 1 cup chopped spinach.
+- Spinach & Feta: Swap the cheddar for ½ cup crumbled feta and fold in ½–¾ cup finely chopped spinach (squeeze out excess moisture first).

-- Garlic & Herb: Replace cheddar with Parmesan + extra Italian seasoning.
+- Garlic & Herb: Replace the cheddar with grated Parmesan and add extra Italian seasoning or dried herbs for a more savory, breadstick-style flavor.

 Delicious Serving Suggestions